 - The R-15 district in this area was established in 1969.
 The purpose of the R-15 district is to provide lands that accommodate very low to low density residential development that can serve as a transition between very low-density residential development patterns and smaller lot, more dense residential areas of the County. - Under the County's performance residential standards, the subject parcel would be permitted up to 13 dwelling units at a density of 2.5 du/ac.
-The proposed 40 lots equate to an overall density of 7.8 du/ac. - The purpose of the R-5, Residential Moderate-High Density District is to provide lands that accommodate moderate to high density residential development on smaller lots with a compact and walkable development pattern.
-The R-5 district allows a range of housing types and can be developed in conjunction with a non-residential district to create a vertical mixed-use development pattern as well as serve as a transition between mixed-use or commercial development and low to moderate density residential development. - The site is situated between low-density residential to the north and west, a place of worship to the east, and a moderate density residential development to the south.
+The proposed 40 units equate to an overall density of 7.8 du/ac. - The purpose of the R-5, Residential Moderate-High Density District is to provide lands that accommodate moderate to high density residential development on smaller lots with a compact and walkable development pattern.
+The R-5 district allows a range of housing types and can be developed in conjunction with a non-residential district to create a vertical mixed-use development pattern as well as serve as a transition between mixed-use or commercial development and low to moderate density residential development. - The site is situated between residential development to the north, south and west and a place of worship to the east. - While the adjacent residential developments are zoned R-15 and MF-L(CD), the development patterns deviate from the traditional densities of these districts.
+Silver Creek Village at Jasmine Cove, north of the request, contains a density of 8.7 units per are.
+Fortune Place II, south of the request, is located within the municipal limits, and contains a density of 2.6 units per acre.